Are eggs good or bad?

 But what's really interesting is this statement by the authors.

-"The associations between dietary cholesterol consumption and incident CVD were no longer significant after adjusting for consumption of red meat, whether processed or not."
+"The associations between dietary cholesterol and incident CVD were no longer significant after adjusting for consumption of red meat, whether processed or not."

 In short you can have your egg and eat it provided you don't also have rashers of bacon and sausage too.